NillanjanSingh/NillanjanSingh/README.md

 # Hey, I'm Nillanjan Singh 👋

-### AI Engineer · Quant Enthusiast · Systems Builder
+### AI Engineering · Quant Enthusiast · Systems Engineering

 I'm a **Computer Science undergraduate at IIT Tirupati** interested in building systems at the intersection of **AI, quantitative finance, and low-level engineering**.